Updated: June 22, 2021

 Since 2003, the Board of Veterans Appeals (BVA), an informal court within the VA, has received an influx of jet injector cases.
 Veterans, lacking the more typical risk factors for Hepatitis C are recognizing the jet injector as the only source for his or her infection.
-The BVA’s recognition of these nexuses in a substantial number of cases debunks this mode of transmission as being only theoretical and only biologically plausible.
+The BVA’s recognition of these nexuses in a substantial number of cases debunks this mode of transmission as being only theoretical.
 The granting of these cases demonstrates that the Department of Veterans Affairs has recognized the transmission of Hepatitis C via jet injectors has occurred.

 Indeed, BVA cases are non-precendential.
 The outcome of one claim does not create precedent or a presumptive service-connection for another claim.
 However, pursuant to § 20.1303, “[p]rior decisions in other appeals may be considered in a case to the extent that they reasonably relate to the case.”

 Since the Department of Veterans Affairs has recognized jet injectors are a risk factor for Hepatitis C in the cases cited below, these cases reasonably relate to all other jet injector claims.
 This has nothing to do with the merits of these cases but is purely about the recognition of jet injector transmission as a risk factor within these cases.
 The VA cannot claim jet injector transmission is impossible in one claim and in another claim recognize jet injector transmission.
 These prior decisions reasonably relate in that they show the VBA and BVA have recognized the transmission of Hepatitis C via military jet injections.
 Although no precedent has been set, the BVA, acting as one collective body, will have to show “consistency in issuing its decisions” (38 C.F.R. § 20.1303).
 Within this matter that means recognizing jet injectors are a risk factor for Hepatitis C.